railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 you are using, or you may want to install the database server, application server and web server on separate hardware units.

-For this situation you can get separate installers for the OpenERP server and client from the same location as the all-in-one auto-installer.
+For this situation, you can get separate installers for the OpenERP server and client from the same location as the all-in-one auto-installer.
 You will also have to download and install a suitable version of PostgreSQL independently.